Willie169/Android-Non-Root/README.md

 * Access the system clipboard from shell scripts.
 * List contacts from the system contact list.

 Besides installing this app an additional package is required to install inside **Termux**:
 ```
 apt install termux-api
 ```

+Read the official wiki: <https://wiki.termux.com/wiki/Termux:API> for more information.

 ---